What is a Pap exam?

 When do I have to start having a Pap exam?

-In BC, pap exams begin at the age of 21 or 3 years (whichever comes first) after sexual activity.
-You then continue having them every year or every second year until you are age 69 or you are told to stop by a doctor.
+In BC, pap exams begin at the age of 25.
+You then continue having them every 3 years or as recommended by your health care professional until you are age 69.

 Does a pap test hurt?